appscode-cloud/docs/docs/platform/guides/database-management/backup-storage.md

 ### 4.2 - Labels & Annotations

-Expand the **Labels & Annotations** section to attach custom metadata for organization and integration:
+Expand the **Labels & Annotations** section to attach custom metadata:

 ![Labels and Annotations panel showing Labels and Annotations each with Key-Value input rows and Add new buttons](../images/backup/storage-label-annotation.png)